codex-semantics-library/patricia-tree/README.md

   These just consist of a type, a (polymorphic) equality function, and an injective `to_int` coercion.

-  The heterogeneous map functor also has a `VALUE` parameter to specify the `('a, 'b) value` type
+  The heterogeneous map functor also has a `HETEROGENEOUS_VALUE` parameter to specify the `('a, 'b) value` type
 - The internal representations of our tree can be customized to use different internal `NODE`.
 Each node come with its own private constructors and destructors,